futo-org/grayjay-plugin-bilibili/README.md

     -   when searching from the main home page search type in the search function call is always null regardless of what is set in getsearchcapabilities
     -   when searching channel contents from a channel page search type in the searchChannelContents function call is always null regardless of what is set in getsearchchannelcontentscapabilities
     -   getchannelcapabilities and getchannelcontents don't ask for LIVE or POSTS types
+- [ ]   the first time when trying to open a channel link the app will say the link isn't supported